 I've been thinking a lot about gestures lately.
 I submitted a kids drawing app, Frog Draw, to the App Store this week, and while I'm proud of it, it certainly ended up different than the plan in my head when I first sat down in Xcode and started coding it.
 Much of this, comes because of a gradual realization that gestures are better than buttons.
-Here for instance was my first thought for a interface for modifying objects:

 The idea behind this was that the user would tap an onscreen object, a square perhaps, and this item would appear to give options in button form, including a rotation button which would follow the finger in a circle as he twirled the whole edit ring and object around.
 I had it all worked out that the buttons would rotate with the ring's rotation.
 I was quite proud of the geometric perfection of its layout; it was a perfect hexagon inside a perfect ring.
 And then I actually tried to use it.